amirzarie/SlickChef/README.md

 # SlickChef

-<h1>Slick Chef app:</h1> </hr>
-  <h4>This app is called slick chef.
-Slick chef is design to help you get the recipe for the ingredients you have and it also helps you in calculating the calories,fat,carbs of the recipe.
-The app allows you to edit and update your recipe if you wish to do so.</h4>
+<h4>SlickChef is designed to help you generate recipes using the ingredients you have available and our AI-backed web app.
+You can also modify and save these recipes in your account to create your own personalized cookbook.
+In addition, our web app provides nutritional information about your recipe our health-conscious clients!</h4>

 ### Screenshot: